ibuilder/lara-gcpanel/README.md

 ## Roadmap
 gcPanel's development roadmap outlines the path for expanding its functionality and enhancing its capabilities over time.
 Here are the key milestones we're working towards:

+**Completed**
+    - All policies and providers have been created and updated.

 1.  **User Authentication and Authorization**: Securely manage user access and permissions.
     -   Implement user registration and login processes.